rebelot/heirline.nvim/cookbook.md

 }
 ```

-Perhaps, your favourite colorscheme already provides a way to get the theme colors.
+Perhaps, your favorite colorscheme already provides a way to get the theme colors.

 ```lua
 local colors = require'kanagawa.colors'.setup() -- wink